 Accompanying features confirming venous disease include:

-The main complication of stasis ulcers is infection.
+The main complication of stasis ulcers is an infection.
 Wound infection can impair the healing process.
 Bacteria colonise nearly all leg ulcers, but systemic antibiotics are not required unless clinical signs of infection are present.
 Signs that a stasis ulcer may require treatment with antibiotics include: